helio-fm/helio-sequencer/Docs/getting-started.md

 Interacting with nodes:

- * left-click on the node will create a plugin window, it it has one, or just select it, if it doesn't
+ * left-click on the node will create a plugin window, it it has one, or just select it, if it doesn't,
- * right-click on the node will just select it
+ * right-click on the node will just select it,
+ * use mouse drag to connect sockets representing audio and MIDI inputs and outputs.

 While it is possible to set up a multi-plugin instrument with audio/MIDI routing in Helio, the convenience of the instrument page was not of a particular concern: the development is rather focused on the sequencer functionality.
 If you are running it under Linux, it might be a good idea to add [Carla](https://kx.studio/Applications:Carla) as an instrument, and use it to manage VST/whatever plugins and routing.